More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 Tuolumne County is home to the northern half of Yosemite National Park as well as the historic California Gold Country Mother Lode during the gold rush, the High Sierra, and the most direct route to Yosemite National Park through Highway 120.

 While visiting Yosemite activities we recommend giving yourself an extra few days to see all the awesome things to do around Yosemite in Tuolumne County that proves this area is so much more than Yosemite alone.
+And better yet, there is something special to offer every season!

 We have been to Yosemite several times and only made it to the popular spots that everyone visits in the Yosemite Valley.
 This trip was completely different.
 While we did make stops in Yosemite, which shouldn’t be missed if you make it all this way, we did get to see a side of Yosemite that is less visited by mass crowds in the offseason on a friends road trip with two of our closest friends.